Why Your Games Keep Crashing: 10 Reasons and How to Fix Them

-- To update your video drivers you should visit the manufacturer’s website and download the latest version of the driver.
-The installation may require your PC to be restarted.
+- To update your video drivers, you should visit the manufacturer’s website and download the latest version of the driver.
+The installation may require you to restart your computer.

-- Once this has been done, you should also look for any patches and updated for the game in question.
-These will be available from the publisher’s website, and should be installed and applied before running.
+- You should also look for any patches and updates for the game in question.
+These will be available from the publisher’s website and should be installed and applied before running.
 Some games will automatically check for updates and install them before they load.

-- Run Windows Update to download any driver updates for devices such as network cards.
-Additional support for graphic card drivers can be found here.
+- Update your operating system to download any driver updates for devices such as network cards.

-If you are playing an online game, crashes can occur when network problems cause delays to the game client being updated by the remote server.
+With online gaming, crashes can occur when network problems cause delay the game client being updated by the remote server.

-There are many reasons why this might happen, and you can get around it by making sure that your network speed is suitable for playing the game.
-You should also check your router and disable other Internet applications to ensure that only the game receives data.
+Avoid this being an issue by making sure that your network speed is suitable for playing the game.
+You should also check your router and disable other internet applications to ensure that only the game receives data.

-Network issues can be to blame with DRM, but usually it is because of the resources of the DRM client or the status of the remote server that is causing your game to crash.
+In some cases, network issues can contribute to DRM hitting a game’s performance.
+Usually, though, the DRM client or the status of the remote server will be causing your game to crash.

 If an offline play option is available here you should take it.
 This will prevent the DRM from checking with the remote server for suspicious activity in the game or account.
 Otherwise, you’ll be left with no choice but to uninstall the game.